SuperTuxKart

-SuperTuxKart (STK) is a free and open-source kart racing game, distributed under the terms of the GNU General Public License, version 3.
+SuperTuxKart (STK) is a 2007 free and open-source kart racing game, distributed under the terms of the GNU General Public License, version 3.
 It features mascots of various open-source projects.
 SuperTuxKart is cross-platform, running on Linux, macOS, Windows, iOS (beta), Android systems and Nintendo Switch (homebrew).

 SuperTuxKart started as a fork of TuxKart, originally developed by Steve and Oliver Baker in 2000.
-When TuxKart's development ended around March 2004, a fork as SuperTuxKart was conducted by other developers in 2006.
+When TuxKart development ended around March 2004, a fork as SuperTuxKart was conducted by other developers in 2006.
 SuperTuxKart is under active development by the game's community.